roma-patel/notebook/text/posts/summers.md

 another ten-day long trip (i really think these should be made compulsory, everyone must experience the strangeness and wonderfulness and happiness of it all) and this time i know everyone i will be living with.

 jim corbett national park; i never saw a tiger, only endless tracks that mark its presence, but the place is wonderful.

+looking out over the valley from the top of the mountain.

+singing along the trails with Aish, walking along mountain paths.

+early morning wildlife tour trip.

+walking to the deserted lawn, being followed by strange people.

+stories of leopards and tigers around the camp area.

+rafting in ice cold water.
+Arjun falling off the raft, we laugh hysterically then all jump off in succession.

+---

+from school?

+dancing on the bed and singing with makeshift hairspray mics.

+week long sleepovers and drives to weekend getaways with Tvish.

+long walks on carter road.

+endless trips to the strip for ice cream.

+driving to amby alley, driving to mahbaleshwar, a house full of people i've never met.

+playing cricket on the lawn outside the house in amby valley.

+go karting with Tvish and Ty.

 ---